LukaszGalinski/Fluffy/README.md

 # Fluffy

 Contributors: Łukasz Galiński

 Mockup and graphic project belongs to Braja Omar Justico.
-I have implemented a mockup ONLY for practice purposes You can check original mockup in here: [Figma Mockup](https://www.figma.com/community/file/998557875473123405)
+I have implemented a mockup ONLY for practice purposes.<br/>You can check original mockup in here: [Figma Mockup](https://www.figma.com/community/file/998557875473123405)

 # Tools:
  - Figma